bvgastel/clippy/README.md

 # Usage

 Clippy should be installed on both the client and the server.
 Use `clippy --ssh` instead of `ssh` to connect to remote computers.
 Clippy set additional options automatically for ssh.
-If no clippy daemon is running, it automatically starts a clippy daemon that listens on a UNIX domain socket named `/tmp/clipboard.username`, which is forwarded through SSH.
-The daemon can have a config file to configure the local actions .
+If no clippy daemon is running, it automatically starts a clippy daemon that listens on a UNIX domain socket named `/tmp/clipboard.username.something`, which is forwarded through SSH.

 To show a notification, use `clippy -n [summary] [body]`.